 – Glycolic acid peels (<30%)

 – Salicylic acid peel

 – Mandelic acid peel

-For those looking for a more targetted or intensive treatment, we also offer medical peels which are medium depth skin peels.
+For those looking for a more targeted or intensive treatment, we also offer medical peels which are medium depth chemical peels.
 Our most popular medical peels are:

 – Alpha/Beta peel